parkerbrandt/cs3113sp21-project0/README.md

 in order to run the program with "filename" replaced with whatever file is to be used for input

 <h3>Known Bugs & Assumptions</h3>
-The main assumption I had to make is on the size of the arrays I am using.
+The main assumption I had to make is on the size of the arrays I am using.</br>

 <h3>Logic</h3>